-v) Other accrued expenses
+u) Other accrued expenses

-In accordance with FAS 5 (Accounting for Contingencies), accruals for taxes and other obligations are recognized when there is a present obligation to a third party arising from past events, it is probable that the obligation will be settled in the future and the amount can be reliably estimated.
+In accordance with IAS 37 (Provisions, Contingent Liabilities and Contingent Assets), accruals for taxes and other obligations are recognized when there is a present obligation to a third party arising from past events, it is probable that the obligation will be settled in the future and the amount can be reliably estimated.

-Tax accruals include obligations for the current year and for prior years.
+Tax accruals include obligations for the current year and for prior periods.